-The "long" course will consist of an approach of two miles from the starting line to four timing traps placed as follows: the first trap timing the first quarter-mile of the third mile, the second trap timing the entire third mile, the third trap timing the entire fourth mile, and the fourth trap timing the entire fifth mile.
-Determination of the number of courses and procedures to be used will be made at the beginning of the event and may be changed at any time at the sole discretion of the Contest Board due to weather conditions or safety considerations.
+The "long" course will consist of an overall length of at least five miles from the starting line to six timing traps placed as follows: the first trap timing the speed at the second mile marker, the second trap timing the speed at the first quarter-mile of the second mile, the third trap timing the entire third mile, the fourth trap timing the entire fourth mile and the fifth trap timing the entire fifth mile.
+Determination of the number of courses, lengths, traps and procedures to be used will be made at the beginning of the event and may be changed at any time at the sole discretion of the Contest Board due to weather conditions or safety considerations.